^

 Who to contact?

-Treatment is not always required; The approach depends on the manifestations and danger of arrhythmia.
-Asymptomatic arrhythmias, not accompanied by high risk, do not require treatment, even if they occur with deterioration of survey data.
-At clinical displays therapy can be necessary for improvement of quality of a life of the patient.
+Treatment is not always required; the approach depends on the manifestations and severity of the arrhythmia.
+Asymptomatic arrhythmias that are not associated with high risk do not require treatment, even if they occur with worsening examination data.
+In case of clinical manifestations, therapy may be needed to improve the patient's quality of life.
 Potentially life-threatening arrhythmias are an indication for treatment.

 Therapy depends on the situation.
-If necessary, an antiarrhythmic treatment is prescribed, including antiarrhythmic drugs, cardioversion-defibrillation, implantation of ECS, or a combination thereof.
+If necessary, antiarrhythmic treatment is prescribed, including antiarrhythmic drugs, cardioversion-defibrillation, pacemaker implantation, or a combination of these.

-Most antiarrhythmic drugs are divided into four main classes (Williams classification), depending on their effect on the electrophysiological processes in the cell / digoxin and adenosine phosphate are not included in the Williams classification.
-Digoxin shortens the refractory period of the atria and ventricles and is a vagotonik, as a result of which it lengthens the conduction along the AV node and its refractory period.
-Adenosine phosphate slows or blocks conduction on the AV node and can stop tachyarrhythmias that pass through this node during circulation of the pulse.
+Most antiarrhythmic drugs are divided into four main classes (Williams classification) depending on their effect on electrophysiological processes in the cell.
+Digoxin and adenosine phosphate are not included in the Williams classification.
+Digoxin shortens the refractory period of the atria and ventricles and is a vagotonic, as a result of which it prolongs conduction through the AV node and its refractory period.
+Adenosine phosphate slows or blocks conduction through the AV node and can terminate tachyarrhythmias that pass through this node during impulse circulation.

-Implantable cardioverter-defibrillators perform cardioversion and heart defibrillation in response to VT or VF.
-Modern ICDF with the emergency therapy function involves the connection of the rhythm driver function in the development of bradycardia and tachycardia (with the aim of stopping sensitive supraventricular or ventricular tachycardia) and recording an intracardial electrocardiogram.
-Implantable cardioverter-defibrillators are sutured subcutaneously or retrosternally, electrodes are implanted transvenously or (more rarely) during thoracotomy.
+Implantable cardioverter-defibrillators perform cardioversion and defibrillation of the heart in response to VT or VF.
+Modern ICDs with an emergency therapy function involve connecting the pacemaker function in the development of bradycardia and tachycardia (in order to stop sensitive supraventricular or ventricular tachycardia) and recording an intracardiac electrocardiogram.
+Implantable cardioverter-defibrillators are sutured subcutaneously or retrosternally, the electrodes are implanted transvenously or (less often) during thoracotomy.

 Direct cardioversion-defibrillation

-Transthoracic direct cardioversion-defibrillation of sufficient intensity depolarizes the entire myocardium as a whole, leading to instantaneous refractoriness of the entire heart and repetition of depolarization.
-After this, the fastest internal pacemaker, usually a sinus node, resumes control of the heart rhythm.
-Direct cardioversion-defibrillation very effectively stops tachyarrhythmias arising from re-entry.
-At the same time, the procedure is less effective for stopping arrhythmias due to automatism, since the restored rhythm is often automatic tachyarrhythmia.
+Transthoracic direct cardioversion-defibrillation of sufficient intensity depolarizes the entire myocardium, causing immediate whole-heart refractoriness and re-depolarization.
+The fastest intrinsic pacemaker, usually the sinus node, then resumes control of the heart rhythm.
+Direct cardioversion-defibrillation is very effective in terminating re-entry tachyarrhythmias.
+However, the procedure is less effective in terminating automatic arrhythmias, since the restored rhythm is often an automatic tachyarrhythmia.

 Direct cardioversion-defibrillation